totucuong/totucuong.github.io/pages/spectrum.md

 ![Probalistic graphical model of truth discovery](/assets/gfx/pgm_truthfinding.pdf)

-The number of data sources, $|O|$, and the number of values, $c_{s,o}$, could be of millions.
+The number of data sources and the number of values, $c_{s,o}$, could be of millions.
 This makes exact infernece on truth discovery models intractable.
 Therefore, we need to resolve to approximate inferences such as variational inference or MCMC sampling methods.